cambiatus/cambiatus.github.io/integration/community.md

 }
 ```

-For the authorization you will need to use this account: `devcambiatus@active`.
+For the authorization, remember you'll have to use an account that belongs to the community you specified.

 ### Useful API Calls

 We provide a [GraphQL](https://graphql.org) API for all Cambiatus entities.
 They are easy to explore and experiment with.
-For documentation on the API, [click here](https://api.cambiatus.io/api/graphiql)
+For documentation on the API, [click here](https://demo.cambiatus.io/api/graphiql)

 Some examples of GraphQL queries you might find useful: